 Louvre Museum

-World's largest art museum — 480,000 works across 73,000 m².
+World's largest art museum — 615,797 objects (about 35,000 on display) across 73,000 m².
 The signature pieces are Mona Lisa, Venus de Milo, and the Winged Victory of Samothrace.
 Closed Tuesdays.
 The pyramid entrance designed by I.M.
 Pei is the iconic exterior shot.

 Notre-Dame Cathedral